tsouche/funny_set_exploration/README.md

-          Target output size to build (3-18), optional batch to restart from If omitted, runs default behavior (creates seeds + sizes 4-18) With BATCH: restart from specific input batch number
+          Target output size to build (3-18), optional batch to restart from If omitted, runs default behavior (creates seeds + sizes 4-18) With BATCH: restart from specific input batch number For sizes 13+: Automatically runs compaction on input before and output after processing For sizes 13+: Only processes compacted input files by default (use --force for all)

       --unitary <SIZE> <BATCH>
           Process only one specific input batch (unitary processing)